mangodairy/mytest/_Kubernetes/KubernetesPart3.md

 weave-net    4         4         4       4            4           <none>                   16d
 rajith@k8s-master:~$
 ```
-You can see that there are two 'daemonset' out of which one is 'kube-proxy' that's what we are looking for.
-The other one 'weave-net' we will discuss it shortly.
+You can see that there are two ‘daemonset’ out of which one is ‘Kube-proxy’ that’s what we are looking for.
+The other one, ‘weave-net’, will discuss shortly.
+{: style="text-align: justify;"}
 ### [kubelet](https://kubernetes.io/docs/concepts/overview/components/#kubelet)

 Kubelet is an agent that runs on each node in the cluster.
 It makes sure that containers are running.
 Unlike other components, kubelet is running as a service in each server.
 Let's have a look at it.